 The multiculturalism was underlined in a paragraph in Michael Ondaatje’s book, Running in the Family, that resonated with me: “Eric Daniels (a Burgher) summed up the situation for most of them when he was asked by the British Governor what his nationality was.
 ‘God alone knows, your Excellency’.”

-Small quirky moments remind one of the human melting port.
+Small quirky moments remind one of the global melting pot.
 Driving through what appeared to be a totally Muslim town, I caught sight of a sign saying MELBOURNE BAKERY.

 Secondly, political passions still bubble with 2 major demonstrations in Colombo the first days we were there – one with the Muslims and the former President demonstrating against the government and the other, university students demonstrating against privatisation of education.